Mark Mauer

 Mark Mauer (born c.
-1960) is a former American football player and coach.
+1960) is an American former football player and coach.
 He served as the head football coach at Concordia University in Saint Paul, Minnesota from 2004 to 2010, compiling a record of 40–39.
-As a college football player, Mauer was the starting quarterback at the University of Nebraska in 1981.
+As a college football player, Mauer was the starting quarterback at the University of Nebraska–Lincoln in 1981.
 Mauer is a cousin of professional baseball player Joe Mauer.

 Mauer resigned from coaching high school football Hill-Murray School following being charged with prostitution; the charges were ultimately dropped and Mauer received one year of probation.